dew-uff/versioned-prov/source/mutable-prov.md

 ## Assignment of list definition

-With mutable-prov, the assignment of a list is exactly the same as any other assignment.
+With ::GET NAME::, the assignment of a list is exactly the same as any other assignment.
 Thus, we just use the `accessed` relationship to indicate that accessed value by the entity.

 ```python
 d = [m, m + 1, m]